elliottslaughter/task-bench-paper/reviews/response.md

 Reviewer 4:

+One of the salient features of Task Bench is that it permits the implementation of a benchmark with M configurations and N systems with an amount of effort that is O(M+N) rather than O(MN).
+We have updated the introduction to reflect this.

-The tasks in Task Bench are idealized compute or memory-bound loops; problem size is simulated by controlling the number of iterations in these loops.
+The tasks in Task Bench are idealized compute or memory-bound loops;
+problem size is simulated by controlling the number of iterations in these loops.

 Shared memory is permitted and is used in our MPI+OpenMP implementation (among others).

 The code for determining the dependence pattern and implementations of kernels are contained in the core.
 A code sample from an